South Florida and the West Indies (Bahamas, Greater Antilles).

 SOUTH FLORIDA Cultivated Status:

-narrowly elliptic, 2–4(–6) mm wide mostly in the Florida Keys and the interior of Miami-Dade County.
+with narrow leaflets 2–4(–6) mm wide, and mostly >4 times at long as wide, in the Florida Keys and the interior of Miami-Dade County.
+Franck (2017)

 Galactia grisebachii; Galactia volubilis